-If the student receives a positive evaluation from the Department (satisfactory progress in all respects) at the end of his/her first year in residence, the student should immediately proceed to form a thesis committee and make formal application to the Graduate School for degree candidacy.
+If the student receives a positive evaluation from the Department (satisfactory progress in all respects) at the end of their first year in residence, the student should immediately proceed to form a thesis committee and make formal application to the Graduate School for degree candidacy.

 In order to receive the Master's degree, a student must complete 6 credits of thesis research (PSY 810).
-Students are expected to successfully defend and complete a master's thesis by the middle of their third year in residence; students who have not completed a master's thesis by that time will receive an unsatisfactory evaluation, will not be allowed to register for more than two courses (in addition to research credits), and may be placed on probationary status.
+Students are expected to successfully defend and complete a master's thesis by the middle of their third year in residence; students who have not completed a master's thesis by that time will not be allowed to register for more than two courses (in addition to research credits).
 Students who fail to successfully complete a master's thesis by the fall of the fourth year will be placed on probationary status and may not take any courses (except research credits) until they complete the master's thesis.
 Failure to complete the thesis by the end of the fourth year may result in termination from the graduate program.